 Talking to Children about Tragedy:

 - Be your child’s news source.
 However you decide to talk about the situation, it’s much better for the child if you’re the one who tells them.
 You want to be the one to set the tone and share the facts.
 Doing so in a calm and developmentally-appropriate way is important.
 Give them a break from watching the news even if they are interested in getting the latest developments.
-When you’re ready to turn on the news again, watch it with them whenever possible so that you’re available for questions.
+When you’re ready to turn on the news again, watch it with them so that you’re available for questions.

 - Model a healthy response.
 Let your child see you cope with worry.
 Kids are very perceptive and they will notice how you manage stress and anxiety.
-Let your child see you managing it calmly, tolerating it, feeling good about getting through it.
+Let your child see you managing it calmly, tolerating it, and feeling ok about getting through it.
 If you’re having trouble managing your own anxiety, seek support from other adults— family, friends, religious leaders, or a therapist.

 - Take action.
-Some children may feel better by taking on a prosocial pursuit in the aftermath of the tragedy.
+Some children may feel better by taking on a prosocial pursuit in the aftermath of tragedy.
 Find a developmentally-appropriate activity for them to take action such as sending a card, raising money, or organizing a vigil.
 Help them see the good that can come out of trauma— heroic events, helpers stepping forward, etc.

 - Watch for signs.
 If your child seems to be expressing excessive fear and worry or avoiding their usual places or activities a few weeks after the event, seek consultation from their school counselor or psychologist, pediatrician or a private therapist.

 There are a lot of resources for parents and therapists out there who are helping children navigate these stressful encounters.
 For more resources, here’s our FREE list chock full of clickable links– Download Caregiver Tools: Talking to Children About Tragedy

 And, if you are a member of the media, please visit the National Childhood Traumatic Stress Network’s tips for covering traumatic events.